-- National Committees (NCs): associations representing physics students whose membership is open to all physics students in a given country or countries.
-NC's are not required to be legal persons, as many associations are part of larger entities. - 2.
-Local Committees (LCs): associations representing physics students whose membership is open to all physics students from one or more research or higher education institutions and which exist in countries not already represented by a National Committee.

-Local Committees should not be confused with local groups that may exist within NCs, depending on regulations of the latter.
-However, any communication between members of such local groups and the IAPS Executive Committee shall be through the leaders of the corresponding NC or on their behalf.

-- 3. Individual Members (IMs): physics students who do not have access to a National or Local Committee.
-If individuals have access to a higher-level member in their area (e.g. a NC or LC), they must join it rather than gain individual IAPS membership. - 4.
+- 1. Territorial Committees (TCs): associations representing physics students whose membership is open to all physics students in a given territorial physics community. - TC's are not required to be legal persons, as many associations are part of larger entities. - 2.
+Local Committees (LCs): associations representing physics students whose membership is open to all physics students from one or more research or higher education institutions and which exist in territories not already represented by a Territorial Committee. - Local Committees should not be confused with local groups that may exist within TCs, depending on regulations of the latter.
+However, any communication between members of such local groups and the IAPS Executive Committee shall be through the leaders of the corresponding TC or on their behalf. - 3.
+Individual Members (IMs): physics students who do not have access to a Territorial or Local Committee.
+If individuals have access to a higher-level member in their area (e.g. a TC or LC), they must join it rather than gain individual IAPS membership. - 4.
 Individuals who do not qualify for individual membership as defined in the above articles may be accepted as members in exceptional cases. - This article allows flexibility in special circumstances to allow someone who does not qualify as a physics student to be involved in IAPS activities if appropriate.

 7.2.
-In order to be a NC or LC, it is necessary to be accepted by the Executive Committee (EC) and to have paid the annual membership fee as well as fulfilling the criteria for membership.
-New NCs or LCs who have been approved by the EC are given probationary membership.
+In order to be a TC or LC, it is necessary to be accepted by the Executive Committee (EC) and to have paid the annual membership fee as well as fulfilling the criteria for membership.
+New TCs or LCs who have been approved by the EC are given probationary membership.
 IMs gain the status of probationary membership upon payment of the fee.
 Probationary members who have paid the membership fee may take part in IAPS activities but have no voting rights.